colbyhoke/pandas-challenge/README.md

 ### Scores by School Type
 Repeat the above breakdown, but this time group schools based on school type (Charter vs. District).

+### Extra analysis: Per-student budget by school type
+Looked at the budget available per student as it maps to charter vs. district schools